sa-express-news/longform-story-template/README.md

 `byline: Kia Farhang`

-Save the file, then get back on the terminal in the root of the project.
-If you've still got that `npm run start` running the story in your browser, no worries - just open up a new terminal tab or window and navigate back to the story folder.
-(You can run multiple terminal screens at once.)
+Save the file.
+Assuming you've still got `npm run start` running, the story should automatically reload in your browser.
+If you don't, just run `npm run start` again and the tab should open in your browser.

-The command to retranslate our ArchieML is `gulp` because...We're using [the Gulp JavaScript task runner](https://gulpjs.com/) to do it.
-(Yeah, I wish there was a more exciting reason) So run that command:

-`gulp`

-And either head back to your tab with the story open or re-run `npm run start` if you stopped the process.
-(If you stopped the process but left the tab open, it won't update - so close that tab and let Node open a new one for you).

 Take a look below the headline and subhead for the story.
 You should see _your_ name where it used to have Adam's.
 Congrats, you just started building your own longform story!

-You can follow this flow with all of the edits you make: edit the `story.aml` file, run `gulp` on the command line, and watch your changes take effect.
+You can follow this flow with all of the edits you make: edit the `story.aml` file and watch your changes take effect.
 The rest of this process is just knowing how to structure your edits so they pull into the app properly.
 Before we start, though, we need to make sure we've got our assets ready.

 ## Asset Check ##